-- MACU Police Department has adopted a community policing approach to protecting the university campus and its citizens. - Community policing is a philosophy that is founded on a partnership between the police and the community they serve. - The most important element in the partnership is accessibility of the police officers to community to discuss problems before they emerge so that remedies can be identified and implemented.
+- Cleveland County Sheriff's Office has adopted a community policing approach to protecting the university campus and its citizens. - Community policing is a philosophy that is founded on a partnership between the Sheriff's Office and the community they serve.

+The most important element in the partnership is accessibility of the police officers to community to discuss problems before they emerge so that remedies can be identified and implemented.
 To do this our police staff works as visibly as possible, spending much of their patrol on foot, to promote contact and conversation with students, employees, and visitors.